Phani-LP/Web_Development/README.md

-## Here you can explore my web dev works in - HTML CSS JavaScript
+## Here you can explore my web dev works in - HTML CSS JavaScript & React JS